Irritable bowel syndrome (IBS) is a disorder that leads to abdominal pain and bowel changes.

 The symptoms may get worse for a few weeks or a month, and then decrease for a while.
 In other cases, symptoms are present most of the time.

 There is no test to diagnose IBS.
-Most of the time, your doctor can diagnose IBS based on your symptoms.
-Eating a lactose-free diet for 2 weeks may help the doctor identify lactase deficiency.
+Most of the time, your health care provider can diagnose IBS based on your symptoms.
+Eating a lactose-free diet for 2 weeks may help the provider identify lactase deficiency (or lactose intolerance).

 The following tests may be done to rule out other problems:

-Your doctor may recommend a colonoscopy.
+Your provider may recommend a colonoscopy.
 During this test, a flexible tube is inserted through the anus to examine the colon.
 You may need this test if:

 Other disorders that can cause similar symptoms include: